mthomas46/Hackathon/cats_effect_crud_demo/README.md

 - Verify Python version is 3.8 or higher

 ### Want to Regenerate?
-Simply delete this folder and run the demo script again with your desired parameters, or use the exact command from [Original Prompt](./reports/ORIGINAL_PROMPT.md).
+Simply delete this folder and run the demo script again with your desired parameters.

 ### Need Help?
-- Check the [Behind-the-Scenes Report](./reports/Behind_the_Scenes_Report.md) for detailed execution information
+- Check the Behind-the-Scenes Report for detailed execution information
-- Review the [mock_data.json](./data/mock_data.json) to verify data generation
+- Review the mock_data.json to verify data generation
-- Examine the [Planning Service Report](./reports/Planning_Service_Report.md) for output validation
+- Examine the Planning Service Report for output validation
-- See [Ecosystem Validation Report](./reports/Ecosystem_Validation_Report.md) for proof of live execution

 ---

-## 📞 Next Steps

-1. **Explore the Reports:** Start with [Executive Dashboard](./reports/Executive_Dashboard.md)
-2. **Review the Code:** Check [Ecosystem Validation Report](./reports/Ecosystem_Validation_Report.md) for file paths
-3. **Run Your Own Demo:** Use [Original Prompt](./reports/ORIGINAL_PROMPT.md) for reproduction
-4. **Customize Parameters:** Try different team sizes, tech stacks, or document counts (see CLI examples above)
-5. **Integrate with Real Data:** Connect source-agent for actual GitHub/Jira/Confluence

----

 ## 📝 Notes

-- All reports are cross-linked for easy navigation
+- Both reports are cross-linked for easy navigation
-- Mock data is saved in JSON format for easy inspection and reproducibility
+- All data is generated programmatically - no manual input required
 - Reports use markdown for maximum compatibility
-- Both production planning output and technical documentation are included
-- All data is generated programmatically - no manual input required
-- System demonstrates production-ready ecosystem with actual database persistence
+- Mock data is saved in JSON format for easy inspection

 ---

-**System:** AI-Powered LLM Documentation Ecosystem
+**Demo System:** LLM Documentation Ecosystem - Phase 9
-**Workflows:** 6 parallel AI workflows (A, B, C, D, E, F)
-**Reports:** 7 comprehensive outputs
-**Status:** Production-ready and fully validated
-**Demo Version:** Phase 9 - Hyper-Realistic Parameterized Demo v2.0
+**Version:** Hyper-Realistic Parameterized Demo v2.0
-**Generated:** 2025-10-04 09:32:29 UTC
+**Generated:** 2025-10-04 10:14:33 UTC

-**Generated with ❤️ by the LLM Documentation Ecosystem**